zj6882917/aakinshin.net/en/_posts/dotnet/invaliddataexception-in-getprocesses.md

 This story happened in October 2016, so I will tell you about `dotnet cli-1.0.0-preview2` (in `preview4` bug was fixed).

 ### Situation
-Do you know, what happens when you click 'Run' on a unit test from a modern C# project (e.g. based on project.json) in Rider?
+Do you know what happens when you click 'Run' on a unit test from a modern C# project (e.g. based on project.json) in Rider?
 It starts a new process like this:
 ```
 $ dotnet test --port 36513 --parentProcessId 3624 --no-build --framework net451